 Furthermore, the bill stipulates that dental benefit plans cannot charge fees for transmitting payments through the automated clearing house network unless the dentist has consented to such fees.
-It also clarifies that any contractual arrangements that conflict with these provisions are null and void.
+It also clarifies that any contractual arrangements that conflict with these provisions will be deemed null and void.
 The existing section of K.S.A.
 2025 Supp.
 40-2,227 is repealed, and the new provisions will take effect upon publication in the statute book.

 Statutes affected: As introduced: 40-2